A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

-The IMFs obtained from the single EMD, due to the different background noise, display significant differences in the shapes of the modes extracted in the three repeats, especially for the last IMFs, and also the residue varies remarkably.
-On the other hand, the EEMD yields modes with much closer shapes among the three repeats.
-The EEMD results seem more reasonable as the three repeats record the same force time history, in this case the inertial force only, which should be ``contained'' mainly in the last modes of the decomposition, whereas the different components of the background noise should affect mainly the first modes of the decomposition.
+The IMFs obtained from the pure EMD display significant differences in the shapes of the modes extracted from the three repeats, especially for the last IMFs and for the residue.
+Instead, the modes provided by the EEMD for the three repeats are much closer and repeatable.
 Such a result clearly testifies the reduced sensitivity of the EEMD to the background noise, compared to the EMD.
 Furthermore, as suggested in \cite{wu2009ensemble}, the EEMD is also less sensitive to the end effects, which are more relevant in the last modes.
-Based on the above considerations, the EEMD approach is used in the following.
+Based on the above experience and results the EEMD approach is used in the following.